Kunzea robusta: Taxonomy and naming

-Kunzea robusta was first formally described in 2014 by the Peter James de Lange from a specimen he collected near Papatea Bay.
+Kunzea robusta was first formally described in 2014 by New Zealand botanist Peter James de Lange from a specimen he collected near Papatea Bay.
 The description was published in PhytoKeys.
 The specific epithet (robusta) is a Latin word meaning "hard and strong like oak", referring to the stature of mature trees of this species.
 The taxonomic revision of the Kunzea ericoides complex by de Lange identified Kunzea robusta as a new species, but a more recent analysis of the Kunzea complex observed little genetic variation and morphological distinction between the species, questioning the evidence for 10 endemic Kunzea species and suggesting further revision.

-Kānuka can also refer to Kunzea ericoides; it is a doublet of mānuka from Proto-Polynesian *nukanuka or *nuka which originally refers to Decaspermum fructicosum due to its similar small white flowers.
+Kānuka more often refers to Kunzea ericoides; it is a doublet of mānuka from Proto-Polynesian *nukanuka or *nuka which originally refers to Decaspermum fructicosum due to its similar small white flowers.

 Distribution and habitat

 Rawirinui is widespread and common on both the North and South Islands of New Zealand, and has often been confused with K. ericoides.
 It is mostly found in coastal and low-lying areas and nearby hilly country, especially around forest margins, and does not usually grow in upper montane locations.